Longxing Temple: Precept Platform

-Zhuanlunzang Pavillion and Maitreya Pavillion
+Zhuanlunzang Pavillion and Cishi Pavillion

-The Pavilion of Zhuanlunzang (转轮藏阁 (轉輪藏閣, Zhuànlúnzàng Gé)) and the Pavilion of Mi Le (慈氏阁 (慈氏閣, Císhì Gé)) are both two-floor buildings.
-They are located to the north of the precept platform with the Pavilion of Zhuanlunzang in the west and the Pavilion of Maitreya in the east, face to face.
+The Zhuanlunzang Pavilion (转轮藏阁 (轉輪藏閣, Zhuànlúnzàng Gé)) and the Pavilion of Mi Le (慈氏阁 (慈氏閣, Císhì Gé)) are both two-floor buildings.
+They are located to the north of the precept platform with the Zhuanlunzang Pavilion in the west and the Pavilion of Maitreya in the east, face to face.
 There is no clear record of when these pavilions were constructed.
-However, judging from the structural features, researchers believe the Pavilion of Zhuanlunzang was constructed during the early Song dynasty, while the Pavilion of Maitreya was built later.
+However, judging from the structural features, researchers believe the Zhuanlunzang Pavilion was constructed during the early Song dynasty, while the Pavilion of Maitreya was built later.

-The Pavilion of Zhuanlunzang acted as the library in the monastery.
-An octagonal Zhuanlunzang (转轮藏 (轉輪藏, Zhuànlúnzàng), a rotating wooden used as a sutra cabinet) was installed in the center of its ground floor, which remains intact today but is no longer used.
+The Zhuanlunzang Pavilion acted as the library in the monastery.
+An octagonal Zhuanlunzang (转轮藏 (轉輪藏, Zhuànlúnzàng), a rotating wooden used as a sūtra cabinet) was installed in the center of its ground floor, which remains intact today but is no longer used.
 Zhuanlunzangs are not rare in history, but an early-built large one that was kept today like this in the Longxing Temple is rarely seen in other parts of the world.
 To accommodate this Zhuanlunzang, the building adopted some unique structural techniques, including shifting the columns, using some curved beams, etc. This structure system drew particular attention from architects and researchers including Liang Sicheng.

-The Pavilion of Mi Le is dedicated to the future Buddha Mi Le (Maitreya).
+The Cishi Pavilion is dedicated to the future Buddha Mi Le (Maitreya), with "Cishi" (慈氏, lit: "The Compassionate One") being one of his epithets.
 The building has two floors while the first floor is only a circle of passageways.
 In the center stands a 7.4 m tall statue of Mi Le that was carved from a single piece of wood and decorated with colorful paints.
 This statue was made during the Song dynasty.